wesnoth/wesnoth/data/tools/README.md

 only one image at a time.
 Batch processing is available within GIMP, but it would be useful to expand this to skip files where the pixels did not change.

-=== trackplacer ===
+=== `tmx_trackplacer` ===

-A visual editor for journey tracks, the icon sequences that appear on Wesnoth story screens.
+Converter for journey track files, the .cfg files which control the icon sequences that appear on Wesnoth story screens.
+This can convert them to or from the format needed for editing in Tiled.

+=== trackviewer.pyw ===

+Previews the animation of journey tracks.

 === wesnoth_addon_manager ===